geiwesheron-web/Loginform/README.md

-# Loginform
-Contact Form is a simple web app This repository contains html and css codes for a login form
+This repository contains html and css codes for a login form